-The MPP graduate program offers students an intimate, congenial and collaborative learning environment that draws upon faculty experts from the life and physical science departments as well as physcician-scientists at Brown's affiliated hospitals.
+The MPP graduate program offers students an intimate, congenial and collaborative learning environment that draws upon faculty experts from the life and physical science departments as well as physicians at Brown's affiliated hospitals.
 Together, students and faculty form a community of scholars committed to Brown's core mission: advancing knowledge and scientific discovery.

 Students must complete didactic courses (with a grade of B or better), as follows: